trueluk/SlimUsersInParis/readme.md

 ## Purpose:

 Slim.php is great for quickly prototying web apps in PHP, however, there is no User model.
-SlimUsersInParis adds a user class with routes for logging in/out, creating users, editing users and deleting users.
+SlimUsersInParis adds a user class with routes for logging in/out, signing up, creating users, editing users and deleting users.
 A user's session is stored via encrypted cookies.
 Each password is randomly salted before being encrypted.
 There is crude support of user roles via the role column; however, ideally roles would be handled in a separate table.

 ## Example Usage: